AAbasinejad/Network_Analysis/README.md

 * [*__`plot.py`__*](https://github.com/AAbasinejad/CS-Network/blob/master/plot.py):

-this file contains several functions to plot results of the project using `matplotlib.pyplot` and `matplotlib.patches`.
+This file contains several functions to plot results of the project.

-this modules and libraries should be import:
+Modules and libraries which has to be imported:

 ```python
 import networkx as nx